dieterich-lab/rp-bp/README.rst

 The build process includes compiling several libraries for optimized numerical calculations.
 Due to the optimized nature of these libraries, the initial installation can take up to an hour.

+**Usage instructions**

+Please see the usage-instructions.html file for usage.